Updated: Nov 18, 2022

 County of San Diego 1,285

-There were fewer deaths caused by motorcycle accidents in 2013, nationally and in California than in 2012.
+There were fewer deaths caused by motorcycle accidents in 2013, nationally, and in California than in 2012.
 A 6 percent decline from 2012 accounted for the 4,668 motorcyclist deaths across the United States.
-The decrease was closer to 13% in California, although statisticians attribute the decrease at least partly to unfavorable weather the held bikers off the path.
+The decrease was closer to 13% in California, although statisticians attribute the decrease at least partly to unfavorable weather that held bikers off the path.

 The total incidence of fatal motorcycle accidents rose last year across the nation from 2004 (4,028) to 2008 (5,312).
 In 2009, deaths fell dramatically (4,469) before starting another annual rise that lasted until 2012 (4,986).

-From May to September, most of the 2013 accidents that injured a California motorcycle rider took place, with more than 1,000 injuries occurring each month.
+Most of the 2013 accidents that injured a California motorcycle rider occurred from May to September, with more than 1,000 injuries occurring each month.
 The deadliest month was August.
-July and October were additional months of more than 50 fatal motorcycle crashes in California.
+July and October were additional months of more than 50 fatal motorcycle crash in California.

 Around 24 percent of motorcycle riders killed in California in 2013 had a 0.08 percent or greater concentration of blood alcohol (California's "safe limit").
 That compares to a 28 percent nationwide average.